 - No de contrôle reliés :

 - Conditions d'accès :

 - Modalités d'utilisation :

 - Copyright: Expired.

-Credit: Name of photographer (unless otherwise indicated "William James Topley Studio" / National Archives of Canada / Copy negative number
+Credit: Name of photographer (unless otherwise indicated "William James Topley Studio" / Library and Archives Canada / E-copy number